MalloZup/cosmic-river/README.md

 - [real-examples](doc/real-examples.md)
 - [Specification](doc/specification.md)
 - [Rationale](#rationale)

 # Rationale:

-Most of the teams organisations use an automation around GitHub in terms of CI, Releases, Social-Network automation, etc.
-Some use a polling mechanism and others might use GitHub web-hooks, this are provided by GitHub API.

-Both methods have problems:

--  they are not universal and generic

--  In a polling method most of tools developers create a custom specific tool which fits only their specific problem, e.g getting a specific "event" in different languages, do the application code etc.

--  In Web-hook scenario tools devlopers mostly don't have rights to setup web-hooks in all repository.
-E.g you can't setup a web-hook to https://github.com/clojure/clojure or others repositories you haven't control.

-Cosmic river has been designed with the aim of ensuring that it satisfies the requirements of both application developers as well as toolmakers.
+Cosmic river has been designed with the aim of ensuring that it satisfies the requirements of both application developers as well as toolmakers for Github based events.
 Cosmic-river will collect all the GitHub events and dispatch them to specific clients.
-The clients can react by the events with specific handlers, and or filter this events by categories.
+The clients can react by the events with specific handlers.

 Also tool/application developers will have an universal API on events, where they can bind their application without any development cost.